 Unlike analytics programs that read logs generated directly by your Web server, VisiStat is unable to provide information on the sizes of downloaded files or bandwidth usage; this is also true of the free

-service, which relies on the same technique.
+Google Analytics service, which relies on the same technique.
 A few features I hoped to see, however, were missing or incomplete.
 For example, the list of your most popular pages shows their URLs, and though you can give each URL a more-readable name, I would have preferred that VisiStat simply display the pages’

 tags.
 Although it can distinguish page views from unique visitors, VisiStat doesn’t provide a count of visits (that is, sessions in which one visitor views multiple pages); a single person may visit your site more than once in a given time period.
 Nor does VisiStat calculate the length of each visit or the average number of pages viewed per visitor, two useful statistics reported by most other analytics programs.
 I would also like to see historical tracking of new versus returning visitors, as well as the average time between visits for a given visitor.